 In accordance with the regulations and PIH 2003-12, the voucher program regulation at 24 CFR 982.507 requires the YHA to certify that the rent charged to the housing choice voucher tenant is not more than the rent charged for other unassisted comparable units.
 Section 982.507(c) states that the owner must give the YHA information requested by the YHA on rents charged by the owner for other units in the premises or elsewhere.
 The RFTA, Form HUD-52517 was revised to add information from owners of multifamily properties on the rents charged for three (3) recent rentals of comparable unassisted units in the same complex.
 The owner supplies this information in Section 12a of the revised RFTA.
-YHA can use the information provided in Section 12a of the form to determine and document rent reasonableness for comparable unassisted units in the same apartment complex.
+YHA can use the information provided in Section 12a of the same apartment complex.